codebydant/iTree3DMap/README.md

 	./itree_3dmap

 *Note:*
-If OpenCV are not install. just compiled. please set the path to the current build directory in CMakeList.txt file.
-(equal to pcl 1.8.1) <--
-If openMVG compile without error and is not working, add this to the cmake command line for compilation:
+Just for OpenMVG compilation: If OpenMVG compiled without error and is not working, add this line to the cmake command for compilation:

-	-DTARGET_ARCHITECTURE=generic
+	cmake -DTARGET_ARCHITECTURE=generic ../src/

-and try again.
+and compile again.